Scapegoat-Tom/DoorkickerModTool/README.md

 # Doorkickers Mod Tool

 A desktop application for creating and publishing custom equipment mods for **Door Kickers** by KillHouse Games.
 Build weapons, armor, and shields through a guided interface and export valid XML mod files ready to load in-game or publish to the Steam Workshop — no manual XML editing required.
+When launching the installer or running the py script yourself you will be prompted to give the script permissions it needs to run, this is because it is unsigned code.
+If you are ever unsure feel free to check the source script.
+The installer was created using Inno Setup and the exe was complied with PyInstaller and auto-py-to-exe.

 ---